AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 There is no longer _stake&forget_ - users are expected to revisit dApp staking at least at the beginning of each new period to pick out old or new dApps on which to stake on.
 If they don't do that, they miss out on the bonus reward & won't earn any staker rewards.

+### Oracle Price Feed

+Tier slots, thresholds and rewards need to be adjusted for the native currency price.
+This has been mentioned in previous chapters.
+E.g. if price of the **ASTR** goes up, the protocol can accommodate more dApps, and vice-versa.

+This is done in multiple steps:

+1. Permissioned oracle feeds the native currency price on-chain.
+2. Price is aggregated over the defined time period (e.g. the entire day), and average value is calculated.
+3. Aggregated price is stored into a circular buffer used to calculate moving average.
+4. dApp staking tier configuration re-calculation relies on the moving average price.

+The _moving-average_ approach is utilized to soften the impact of crypto's high price volatility.
+It's important to keep the _window_ small enough to be able to react to price changes in timely manner, but long enough to _dampen_ sudden & temporary spikes.